user7401/epistasis_sorghum_project/README.md

 # epistasis_sorghum_project
-A project analyzing pairwise epistatic interactions in Sorghum using R.
+A university project analyzing pairwise epistatic interactions in Sorghum using R.